mariannefeng/copi/readme.md

-- Observability?
+- Improve accessibility (speedpage insights says Document does not have a main landmark)

 ### Done

+- Add PostHog
-- Moile formatting
+- Mobile formatting
 - Make mobile work? (debatable if important)
 - Get custom domain
 - Deploy to vercel